chengdada123/Proxmox-VE-for-WHMCS/README.md

 ### Updating to a newer release

 1. Download the new version
-2. Upload it over the top
+2. Upload it over the top (FTP)
 3. Login to WHMCS Admin
-4. Verify all working
+4. Verify all working OK
 5. Watch the repo!

 > **Logging in _should_ trigger the self-upgrade procedure for the SQL database.**